Leundai/twanalyze/README.md

 [![Sentiment Screen shot][product-screenshot2]](https://twanalyze.netlify.app/)

 The more emotion there is the more popularity there might be...
 Or would it be the other way around?
 With this starting project we can answer these questions and more!
-Or if you're just curious about some popular twitter figure and how negative or positive they may.
+Or if you're just curious about some popular twitter figure and how negative or positive they may be.

 ### Built With